Labcas-NIST/nist-help/README.md

 Next, run the following commands:

     ./manage.sh makemigrations
+    ./manage.sh migrate

 ```console
 $ createdb nisthelp
 $ ./manage.sh migrate
 $ ./manage.sh createsuperuser --username root --email your@email.com
 ```

+## Transfering Production Content

+A cron job runs `@weekly` on `ddsa-labcas` under the `ddsaops` user that runs `pg_dump` to get a dump of the content database.
+Meanwhile on `tumor`, a Jenkins job runs `@weekly` that executes `support/sync-from-ops.sh` to bring that SQL dump and the `media` folder from `ddsa-labcas` to `tumor`.

+You'll then need to run the following on the JPL laptop:

+    cd nist-help
+    support/sync-from-dev.sh

+And finally you can then run

+    support/devrebuild.sh

+to rebuild everything.